ufz/ogs-container-maker/README.md

 ogs.py:
   --pm {system,conan,off}
-                        Package manager to install third-party dependencies (default: conan) --ogs OGS             OGS repo on gitlab.opengeosys.org in the form 'user/repo@branch' OR 'user/repo@@commit' to checkout a specific commit OR a path to a local subdirectory to the git cloned OGS sources OR 'off' to disable OGS building OR 'clean' to disable OGS and all its dev dependencies (default: ogs/ogs@master)
+                        Package manager to install third-party dependencies (default: system) --ogs OGS             OGS repo on gitlab.opengeosys.org in the form 'user/repo@branch' OR 'user/repo@@commit' to checkout a specific commit OR a path to a local subdirectory to the git cloned OGS sources OR
+                        'off' to disable OGS building OR 'clean' to disable OGS and all its dev dependencies (default: ogs/ogs@master)
   --cmake_args CMAKE_ARGS
-                        CMake argument set has to be quoted and **must** start with a space. e.g. --cmake_args ' -DFIRST=TRUE -DFOO=BAR' (default: ) --ccache              Enables ccache build caching. (default: False) --parallel PARALLEL, -j PARALLEL
+                        CMake argument set has to be quoted and **must** start with a space. e.g. --cmake_args ' -DFIRST=TRUE -DFOO=BAR' (default: )
+  --ccache              Enables ccache build caching. (default: False) --parallel PARALLEL, -j PARALLEL
-                        The number of cores to use for compilation. (default: 4) --gui                 Builds the GUI (Data Explorer) (default: False) --docs                Setup documentation requirements (Doxygen) (default: False) --cvode               Install and configure with cvode (default: False)
+                        The number of cores to use for compilation. (default: 32) --gui                 Builds the GUI (Data Explorer) (default: False) --docs                Setup documentation requirements (Doxygen) (default: False) --cvode               Install and configure with cvode (default: False)